Los Angeles Student Loan Bankruptcy Lawyer

 Can You Discharge Student Loans in Bankruptcy?

-Student loans are not dischargeable if they are partly funded by or guaranteed by a government entity or a nonprofit institution.
+Student loans are not dischargeable in bankruptcy if they are partly funded by or guaranteed by a government entity or a nonprofit institution.
 This includes any student loan that carries payments that can be deducted from income taxes under the IRS Code.

 Under some circumstances student loan debt may be discharged if it is proven that they impose an undue hardship on the debtor and any dependents of the debtor.
 Unfortunately, the process required to demonstrate this undue hardship can be extremely difficult for most debtors because it requires filing a lawsuit against the creditor.
 In this lawsuit the debtor has the burden of proof.
 Such suits can be complicated, time consuming, and often require the potentially expensive assistance of legal counsel.